 There are several tea variants globally, but the primary beverage in this country is green tea.
 Surprisingly, vodka is the most consumed alcohol as they have a low price, even lower than beer or wine.
 You should try their thick drinking yogurt – Gatyk because they also taste so good.

-Popular dishes: Plov, Manti (fried dumpling), Shurpa (veggies soup), breads, and more
+Popular dishes: Plov, Manti (fried dumpling), Shurpa (veggies soup), bread, and more

 Popular drinks: Green tea, Gatyk (drinkable yogurt), vodka, beer, wine, etc.